What is Conservative Treatment for IVDD and What is the Chance My Dachshund Will Recover?

 If the injury due to disk degradation is low-grade (score 1 or 2), and acted on early, the chance of recovery with crate rest alone is close to 100%.

-Unfortunately, regardless of the degree of recovery, since IVDD is a genetic disease that deteriorates the spinal disks, there is a chance that a different disk can rupture and cause an injury in the future.
+Unfortunately, regardless of the degree of recovery, since IVDD is a genetic disease that deteriorates the spinal disks, there is a chance that a different disk can rupture and cause another back injury in the future.

 I hope this information about conservative treatment helps you understand what it is, how to properly implement it, and gives you hope for a positive outcome.